OCT stands for Optical Coherence Tomography scan. It is a detailed scan using state of the art technology to help build up a 3D image of the eye.

 These scans can help to detect sight-threatening eye conditions.
 They are particularly useful for detecting conditions that would have otherwise gone unnoticed, until they started to affect your vision.
 Generally the earlier eye conditions are noticed, the easier they are to treat.

 Did you know?
-Glaucoma can actually be detected up to four years earlier using an OCT Scan compared to an ordinary site test.
+Glaucoma can actually be detected up to four years earlier using an OCT Scan compared to an ordinary sight test.

 During your OCT Scan, our clinical assistants will take imaging of the retinal layers of your eye.
-Our optometrists will then study the scans and assess several parts of your eye, primarily your macula, your optic nerve and your cornea.
+This eye examination will guide our optometrists who will then study the scans and assess several parts of your eye, primarily your macula, your optic nerve and your cornea.

 Your optic nerve is made up of over a million nerve fibres and forms a pathway which transmits information between your eye and your brain.
 Sensory information received by the eye

 The retina contains essential photoreceptor cells that capture the images/light that you see.
 The information collected is then transmitted via the optic nerve to the brain, where it is processed.
 There are many layers to the retina, with each layer having an essential function.
 OCT imaging allows us to detect signs of degeneration by viewing each layer individually and in detail.

 At the very front of the eye sits the Iris and the cornea, which allow controlled and safe passage of this light to your retina.

 As previously discussed, an OCT Scan provides us with a picture of three main areas within the eye, the macula, the optic nerve and the retina.
 The OCT examination allows us to see changes happening within these areas early on.
 Each section of the eye can present its own unique challenges and can be affected by different types of damage or disease, which is why it is so important to have a trained professional to take the time to assess your results.